georgeselkassouf/Amazon-Web-Scraper/README.md

 csv

 ## Description
-This project scrapes the name and price of a given item from Amazon using Beautiful Soup.
+This project retrieves the name and price of a given item from Amazon using Beautiful Soup.

 Using a while loop, the function will run each 1 day to get the price.